 Cutting timber causes a potential loss of individual sites of N. occultum and its habitat in the cut trees.
 There are no known sites N. occultum in the Juncrock planning area.
 Cutting trees may eliminate undiscovered individuals and reduce some habitat in the hemlock zone such as Unit 8.
 Assuming the potential to lose individuals and habitat is proportional to the volume of timber removed, Alternative I would have no impact, Alternative IV would have the least potential impact and Alternative III the greatest.
-This lichen is usually found in old growth.
-The nearest individual is on a younger tree in a rather open site so it is assumed it could be in any of the more moist stands of the planning area.
-Based on what is known of the lichen's distribution and habitat it is unlikely that it is present in the project area so the risk of adverse impacts is considered low.
+This lichen has been associated with old growth, but is apparently not old growth dependant.
+The nearest individual is on a younger tree in a rather open site so it is assumed it could be in any of the more moist stands of the planning area, however based on what is known of the lichen's distribution and habitat it is unlikely that it is present in the project area.
+The risk of adverse impacts is considered low.

 Harvest activities in riparian areas would have no effect to plants, lichens, and fungi species of concern.
 There is some potential habitat for three species of grape ferns Botrychium & one species of moss S. pennata in wet areas.
-Some units include portions of riparian buffers but none of the proposed activities are expected to have an affect on the wet or seep areas that are suitable habitat of these species.
+Some units include portions of riparian buffers but none of the proposed activities include the cedar seep areas that are the habitat for the Botrychium species andother wet areas for the moss S. pennata species of concern.

 Skidding, grapple piling, burning slash piles would cause a reduction of litter and duff layers, exposing bare soil leading to a possible increase of area infested with noxious weeds.
-No effect to plants, lichens, and fungi species of concern.
+There would be no effect to plants, lichens, and fungi species of concern.
 N. occultum is an epiphyte and grows only on trees.
 Its habitat will be unaffected by weeds.
 The habitat for the three Botrychium species and S. pennata will remain undisturbed with sufficient canopy to discourage the noxious weeds of concern, knapweeds, houndstongue and tansy.